-8. Invasive Species Monitoring, Control and Eradication Plans
+10. Invasive Species Monitoring, Control and Eradication Plans

-- (1) The Minister must- - (a) within one year of the date on which these regulations come into effect, develop guidelines for the development of Invasive Species Monitoring, Control and Eradication Plans for listed invasive species as contemplated in section 76 of the Act; - (b) publish the guidelines contemplated in paragraph (a) on the Department's website; and - (c) review, at least every five years, the guidelines contemplated in paragraph (a).
+- (1) The Minister must- - (a) develop guidelines for the development of Invasive Species Monitoring, Control and Eradication Plans for listed invasive species as contemplated in section 76 of the Act: - (b) publish the guidelines contemplated in paragraph (a) on the Department's website; and - (c) review when necessary. - (2) Management authorities of protected areas and organs of state in all spheres of government must- - (a) prepare their Invasive Species Monitoring, Control and Eradication Plans contemplated in section 76 of the Act based on priorities identified through the guidelines referred to in sub-regulation (1); and - (b) submit those plans to the Minister and to the Institute within three years of the publication of the guidelines contemplated in sub-regulation (1). - (3) The Invasive Species Monitoring, Control and Eradication Plans referred to in subregulation (2) must be reviewed where necessary.

-- (2) Management authorities of protected areas and organs of state in all spheres of government must- - (a) prepare their Invasive Species Monitoring, Control and Eradication Plans contemplated in section 76 of the Act based on priorities identified through the guidelines referred to in sub-regulation (1); and - (b) submit those plans to the Minister and to the Institute within one year of the publication of the guidelines contemplated in sub-regulation (1). - (3) The Invasive Species Monitoring, Control and Eradication Plans referred to in sub-regulation (2) must be reviewed every 5 years by those organs of state and management authorities responsible for such plans.
+11. National register of alien and listed invasive species

-9. National register of alien and listed invasive species
+The Minister must establish and maintain a national register of-

-- (1) The Minister must establish and maintain a national register of- - (a) all listed invasive species in relation to which a permit has been issued and the conditions subject to which the permit has been issued; - (b) all Invasive Species Monitoring, Control and Eradication Plans submitted to the Minister in terms of Regulation 8(2); and - (c) all Invasive Species Management Programmes developed in terms of section 75(4) of the Act. - (2) The Minister must make the national register available for publication on the Department's website.
+- (a) all listed invasive species in relation to which a permit has been issued and the conditions subject to which the permit has been issued; - (b) all Invasive Species Monitoring, Control and Eradication Plans submitted to the Minister in terms of Regulation 10(2); and - (c) all Invasive Species Management Programmes developed in terms of section 75(4) of the Act.

-10. Invasive species research and biological control
+12. Invasive species research and biological control

-- (1) A proposal on any research and biological control relating to any aspect of the invasiveness or potential invasiveness of an alien species or a listed invasive species or the prevention, eradication or control of such invasive or potentially invasive species must be lodged with the Institute or a body designated by the Institute, by- - (a) any organ of state or organisation conducting or funding such research; - (b) any person in the Republic conducting such research where the research is wholly or partially funded by an organ of state; or - (c) any person to whom a permit is issued in terms of section 65(1) or 71(1) of the Act to carry out restricted activities for the purpose of research involving an alien or listed invasive species. - (2) A proposal in terms of sub-regulation (1) must- - (a) be lodged prior to commencing the research; - (b) be lodged in writing; and
+- (1) A proposal on any research and biological control relating to any aspect of the invasiveness or potential invasiveness of an alien species or a listed invasive species or the prevention, eradication or control of such invasive or potentially invasive species must be lodged with the Institute or a body designated by the Institute, by- - (a) any organ of state or organisation conducting or funding such research;

-- (c) contain the following information; - (i) the name of the researcher, his or her institution and contact details; - (ii) the species, pathway or vector being researched; - (iii) the hypothesis being tested; - (iv) the source of funding for the research; and - (v) the anticipated period of the research. - (3) Any information provided in terms of sub-regulation (2)(c)(iii) is confidential. - (4) A copy of any findings of research referred to in sub-regulation (1) must, upon completion, be lodged with the Institute and the Minister.
+- (b) any person conducting such research where the research is wholly or partially funded by an organ of state; or - (c) any person to whom a permit is issued in terms of section 65(1) or 71(1) of the Act to carry out restricted activities for the purpose of research involving an alien or listed invasive species. - (2) A proposal in terms of sub-regulation (1) must- - (a) be lodged prior to commencing the research; - (b) be lodged in writing; and - (c) contain the following information: - (i) the name of the researcher, his or her institution and contact details; - (ii) the species, pathway or vector being researched; - (iii) the hypothesis being tested; - (iv) the source of funding for the research; and - (v) the anticipated period of the research. - (3) Any information provided in terms of sub-regulation (2)(c)(iii) is confidential. - (4) The person or organ of state responsible for the research in sub-regulation (1) must, upon its completion or the termination of the research, submit a copy of any findings of that research to the Institute and the Minister.

-11. National status reports
+13. National status reports